Welcome!

 Research Interest

-I am interested in the machine learning, with the focus on finding efficient, robust and scalable machine learning algorithm.
-Most recently I’ve been interested in understanding the Transformer models, their capabilities and ways to elicit them through data and prompting.
+I am interested in machine learning, with the focus on finding efficient, robust and scalable machine learning algorithm.
+Recently, I’ve been interested in understanding the algorithmic capabilities of large language models and ways to improve performance through data, prompting, inference-time methods, and verifiers.
 Previously, I have worked on neural network pruning.

 News